dungnguyenn1987/testing-knowledge/README.md

 </details>

-## PO/stackholders request to add more feature in the middle of sprint, what should you do?
+## Actions when adding new feature in the middle of sprint
 <details>

 Here’s a step-by-step guide on what you should do when this happens: